southworks/amazon-lex-happybirthday-bamboohr-slack-bot/README.md

 In this project, you will see how to use AWS technologies to implement a proactive HappyBirthdayBot, integrating BambooHR as source of birthday dates, Amazon Lex as conversational interface and SlackBot as messaging channel.

-[Amazon Lex](https://aws.amazon.com/lex/) is a service for building conversational interfaces into any application using voice and text.
++ [Amazon Lex](https://aws.amazon.com/lex/) is a service for building conversational interfaces into any application using voice and text.
-[BambooHR](https://www.bamboohr.com/) BambooHR is an American technology company that provides human resources software as a service.
++ [BambooHR](https://www.bamboohr.com/) BambooHR is a technology company that provides human resources software as a service.
-[Slack](https://slack.com/) Slack is a proprietary business communication platform developed by American software company Slack Technologies.
++ [Slack](https://slack.com/) Slack is a communication platform developed by the software company Slack Technologies.